Skip navigation

 What are invasive species?

-Invasive species are animals, plants, pathogens or fungi that thrive outside of their native range, subsequently interrupting and damaging the balance of flora and fauna within the local ecosystem.
+Invasive species are animals, plants, pathogens or fungi that thrive when introduced to places they don’t naturally belong, upsetting the local balance of flora and fauna.

-They usually have the ability to grow quickly, causing harm to the original environment in many different ways.
-There are many invasive species in existence across the globe, introduced both deliberately and accidentally.
+They usually have the ability to grow or reproduce quickly, causing harm to native wildlife and habitats.
+There are many invasive species around the world, introduced both deliberately and accidentally.

-Invasive species are of particular concern for the conservation of islands like Galapagos.
-Despite their high levels of biodiversity, islands also have high levels of endemism.
-Island species also usually only exist in small numbers, making them particularly vulnerable to extinction.
-In fact, the majority of all recorded extinctions that have occurred on islands list invasive species as the primary cause.
-The isolation of the Galapagos Islands has prevented the immigration of new species over time.
-This means the native species here have few strong competitors or predators.
+Invasive species are a particular worry for the conservation of islands like Galapagos.
+Islands have high levels of endemism – species that don’t exist anywhere else – and populations are often small, making them especially vulnerable to extinction.
+The isolation of the Galapagos Islands has prevented the arrival of new species over time, which means that native species here have few strong competitors or predators.

 Invasive goats in Galapagos